ikwak2/aSPUc/README.md

 ### aSPUc

-Some C++ coded aSPU tests that do not pass the CRAN test (aSPUperm2C, aSPUsPath2C, aSPUpath2C and aSPUsPathC).
-They are all much faster than R coded version in aSPU package.
+Some (aSPU)[https://github.com/ikwak2/aSPU] functions coded using C++ (aSPUperm2C, aSPUsPath2C, aSPUpath2C and aSPUsPathC).
+They are all much faster than R coded version, but didn't passed R CRAN test.
+So, I upload them here separately.

 ### installation
 With `devtools`: